Eventdisplay/Eventdisplay_Docker/vts-DLX/README.md

 ## Building

-Building expects that a tar ball of vbf (vbf.tar.gz) is available in the building directory.
+Building expects that a tar ball of vbf (VBF-0.3.4.tar.gz) is available in the building directory.

 ```
 $ docker build -t eventdisplay-vts-dl1 .